revbayes/revbayes.github.io/tutorials/mcmc/index.md

 Let us now explore the behavior of our Markov chain.
-The aim here in these exercises is to visually inspect the output generated by `RevBayes`.
+The aim here in these exercises is to visually inspect the output generated by RevBayes.
 You should look at the trace plots using `Tracer`.
 Watch out for badly mixing chains, poor performance of the MCMC and correlated parameter estimates.